Australia

 Employee and spouse superannuation contributions

-For doctors in practice there might also be an opportunity to make a tax-deductible contribution to superannuation for your spouse prior to 30 June 2023, where your spouse is an employee of your business and receives a wage for services rendered.
+For doctors in practice, there might also be an opportunity to make a tax-deductible contribution to superannuation for your spouse before 30 June 2024, if your spouse is an employee of your business and receives a wage for services rendered.

 It is important to note wages to family members must be reasonable for the work performed.

-An immediate deduction for the purchase of business assets is allowed for practices with an aggregated turnover under $5 billion.
-This means an immediate tax deduction can be claimed for the:
+An immediate deduction for the purchase of business assets is allowed for practices with an aggregated turnover under $10 million.
+This means businesses may be able to immediately deduct the full cost of eligible assets costing less than $20,000 that are first used or installed ready for use between 1 July 2023 and 30 June 2025.

 Planning considerations for medical practices and practice owners